KittyGiraudel/SJSJ/README.md

 ### N

 * [Nightmare](/glossary/NIGHTMARE.md): a high-level browser automation library.
+* [NightwatchJS](/glossary/NIGHTWATCHJS): a framework for browser automated testing.
 * [Node.js](/glossary/NODEJS.md): a cross-platform runtime environment for developing server-side applications built on V8 engine.
 * [npm](/glossary/NPM.md): a utility to help publishing packages to, and installing from, an npm repository.
 * [nvm](/glossary/NVM.md): a utility to help run multiple versions of Node.js on the same machine.